timapril/ns2/draft-tapril-ns2.md

     ns2.example.com.
 86400   IN  NS  192.0.2.2
     ns3.example.com.
 86400   IN  NS  192.0.2.3

-In this example, the authoritative nameserver is delegating to both a DNS-over-TLS and DNS-over-HTTPS service running on ns.example.net for resolvers that support NS2, and also delegating to a nameserver that will serve unencrypted DNS over port 53 for those that do not.
+In this example, the authoritative nameserver is delegating to both a DNS-over-TLS and DNS-over-HTTPS service running on ns2.example.net and ns3.example.com respectively, for resolvers that support NS2, and also delegating to ns1.example.com which will serve unencrypted DNS over port 53 for those that do not.

 Like in SVCB, NS2 and NS2T also offer the ability to use the Alias form delegation.
-The example below shows an example where example.com is being delegated with NS2 to an AliasForm which can then be further resolved.
+The example below shows an example where example.com is being delegated with a NS2 AliasForm record which can then be further resolved to locate the authroitative nameserver(s).

     example.com.
 86400  IN NS2 0   ns2.example.net.
     example.com.
 86400  IN NS     ns1.example.com.